-Eric Rose was retained to help the Los Angeles Police Protective League (LAPPL) – the organization that represents the more than 9,800 rank-and-file members of the Los Angeles Police Department – promote its members’ interests, contain certain crises and defeat measures that would undermine law enforcement.
-Specifically, the client sought to increase awareness of, and public support for, compressed work schedules, pension reform and the need to improve morale.
-For ten years, Rose has worked with the LAPPL to capture the attention of city officials, the public and the media on important issues to the rank and file officers.
+Englander Knabe & Allen was retained to help the Los Angeles Police Protective League (LAPPL)—the organization that represents the more than 9,800 rank-and-file members of the Los Angeles Police Department—to promote its members’ interests, contain certain crises and defeat measures that would undermine law enforcement.
+Specifically, the client sought to increase awareness of and public support for, compressed work schedules, pension reform and the need to improve morale.
+For over a decade, Eric Rose has worked with the LAPPL to focus the attention of city officials, the public and the media on issues important to the rank-and file-officers.

-Since Rose began working with the LAPPL, we have drafted and published nearly over 150 op-eds and letters to the editor in the Los Angeles Times, Daily News and on several Los Angeles radio stations.
-Rose has successfully placed over 900 stories on Southern California media outlets on issues that the LAPPL wanted at the forefront.
+Eric drafted and published over nearly 150 op-eds and letters to the editor in major media outlets.
+Eric has successfully inserted the LAPPL into over 1000 stories in Southern California media outlets on issues that the LAPPL wanted at the forefront.

-Rose has also been able to increase and maximize the LAPPL’s media outreach efforts by widening the distribution of information, increasing regular briefings and working proactively with the media.
-These briefings helped bring the LAPPL’s issues center stage during municipal elections.
-The number of PPL briefings with important city, county, state and federal government officials with a stake in law enforcement – has significantly increased as a result of these efforts…
+Eric has also been able to increase and maximize the LAPPL’s media outreach efforts by widening the distribution of information, increasing regular briefings and working proactively with the media.
+These briefings helped bring the LAPPL issues to center stage during municipal elections.
+As a result of these efforts, the number of LAPPL briefings with important city, county, state and federal government officials with a stake in law enforcement significantly increased.